 Seal the Driveway

 An asphalt driveway can last almost 30 years.
-But you can't achieve that long life span unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and driveway sealing when needed.
-It's not a glamorous project, but it's a must-do when you have some extra time.
+But that won’t happen unless the driveway was installed properly and you perform regular maintenance, like filling cracks annually and sealing the asphalt when needed.
+It’s not a glamorous project, but it’s a must-do when you have extra time.